 "Is it a girl or a boy?" everyone asks an expecting mother.
 That's because we know the sexes are different.
 But did you know that scientists are studying female and male animals - even his and hers versions of cells - to understand why sex matters in biology and for our health?
-Join Dr. Janine Clayton, director of the National Institutes of Health (NIH) Office of Research on Women's Health, to explore the fascinating world of his and hers science, from petals to peacocks to people!
+Dr. Janine Clayton, director of the National Institutes of Health (NIH) Office of Research on Women's Health, explored the fascinating world of his and hers science, from petals to peacocks to people!

 Q?rius Presentation: What Exactly is the Human Genome?
 (April 12, 2014)

 A decade ago, scientists announced that they had completed the Human Genome Project.
 But, what exactly is a genome and how is it important to your health?
-Dr. Francis Collins, Director of the National Institutes of Health, and Dr. Eric Green, Director of the National Human Genome Research Institute, explore the science of genomics and turning our discoveries into health.
+Dr. Francis Collins, Director of the National Institutes of Health, and Dr. Eric Green, Director of the National Human Genome Research Institute, explored the science of genomics and turning our discoveries into health.